mrazvan22/website-academic/content/author/admin/_index.md

 Email: razvan at csail.mit.edu

-I am a postdoctoral researcher at MIT, working with Polina Golland to develop machine learning algorithms for quantifying pathologies in the human brain.
-More precisely, I focus on automatic extraction and quantification of lesions and white matter hyperintensities, which would enable researchers to perform quantitative studies on large populations.
-This would further enable us to understand the mechanisms underlying these pathologies and to develop effective treatments.
+I am a postdoctoral researcher at MIT, working with [Polina Golland](https://people.csail.mit.edu/polina/) to develop machine learning algorithms for healthcare applications.
+I currently work on methods to visualise what black-box classifiers learned, which are very important for debugging classifiers, increasing model performance and building trust in order to deploy such systems to the clinic.

+During my PhD, I developed Bayesian statistical models for prediction of Alzheimer's disease and related neurodegenerative diseases.
+I further co-organised TADPOLE, an international competition that compared 92 algorithms from 33 teams at predicting the evolution of Alzheimer's disease.

 I also have a keen interest in general machine learning and computational intelligence, in order to make computers perform intelligent tasks.